figure-io/polymer-timeseries/README.md

 ##### 'clicked'

-The element emits a 'clicked' event when a chart element is clicked.
+The element emits a `clicked` event when a chart element is clicked.

 ``` javascript
 el.addEventListener( 'clicked', function onResize( evt ) {